The ultimate guide to financial modeling for startups

 Many startups build a financial model for the purpose of raising funding.
 Part of the fundraising process are negotiations with an investor about the valuation of the company to be invested in.
 The good news is that when you have built a financial model for your company, all the ingredients are there to perform a valuation on your company as well by means of the discounted cash flow (DCF) method.

 The main advantage of the discounted cash flow method is that it values a firm on the basis of future performance.
 This is perfect for a startup that might not have realized any historical performance yet, but expects large future earnings.
 During the (pre-)seed stage it is not uncommon for startups to not generate any revenues at all yet, while discussions with investors regarding ownership percentages and the accompanying valuation already take place.
 The discounted cash flow method is very suitable in that case, as it weighs future performance more than current performance.

-A deep dive into discounted cash flow valuation is out of scope for this article, but the main steps of performing a discounted cash flow valuation are presented below, but we have also written a deep dive into startup valuation:
+A deep dive into discounted cash flow valuation is out of scope for this article.
+The main steps of performing a discounted cash flow valuation are presented below, but we have also written a deep dive into startup valuation:

 - Step 1: create financial projections for your firm (tick in the box!).